-If a family chooses a unit with a gross rent (rent to owner plus an allowance for participant-paid utilities) that exceeds the PHA's applicable payment standard: (1) the family will pay more than the TTP, and (2) at initial occupancy the PHA may not approve the tenancy if it would require the family share to exceed 40 percent of the family's monthly adjusted income.
-The income used for this determination must have been verified no earlier than 60 days before the family's voucher was issued.
-(For a discussion of the application of payment standards, see section 6III.C.)
+If a family chooses a unit with a gross rent (rent to owner plus an allowance for tenant-paid utilities) that exceeds the PHA's applicable payment standard: (1) the family will pay more than the TTP, and (2) at initial occupancy the PHA may not approve the tenancy if it would require the family share to exceed 40 percent of the family's monthly adjusted income.
+(For a discussion of the application of payment standards, see section 6 IV.C.)